Network authentication brute-force tools attempt to loginto a remote

 MS-SQL

-Medusa auto-detects port number on which the server is running
+Medusa auto-detects port number on which the server

 MySQL

-Also supports pass-the-hash abilities for pre 4.1 versions.
+Also supports pass-the-hash abilities for pre 4.1

 NCP